archway-network/keyring-go/README.md

 # Required Steps to Run Tests
 0. Setup:
     1. Run npm install
-    2. Create .env file with your test account DEVX_TEST_ACCOUNT_MNEMONIC (must have some coins in Constantine)
+    2. Create .env file with your test account DEVX_TEST_ACCOUNT_MNEMONIC (account must have some coins in Constantine)
-1. Run this command to build C binary (i.e. Go based C dll):
+1. Run this command to build C binary (i.e. Go based C dll.
+Note after changes to go code, before building again delete files output files to start again):
     1. Non M1 Mac: npm run build:go
     2. M1 Mac: npm run build:go:m1
     3. Once build is complete you should see keyring.h and keyring.so on root (keyring.so is C binary)